ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 The frame-mounted kickstand

-The Pure Free City Electric hybrid has a host of accessories, that you would expect to see on a city bike – lights, kickstand, mudguards and pannier rack.
+The Pure Free City Electric hybrid has a host of accessories, that you would expect to see on a city bike – lights, kickstand, mudguards and a pannier rack.

 pure free city headlight

-Front and rear lights run off the battery
+The front and rear lights run off the battery

 Who is the Pure Electric Hybrid aimed at?